paintparty/repl-repl-vscode/README.md

 &nbsp;
 **repl-repl** makes it dead simple to evaluate Clojurescript code directly from your editor.
-Instant feedback with syntax highlighting is delivered straight to your DevTools console.
+Instant feedback with syntax highlighting is delivered straight to your Chrome DevTools console.
 &nbsp;